HellbenderInc/.github/.github/pull_request_template.md

-# [Title]  [Provide a succinct and descriptive title for the pull request, e.g., "Improve caching mechanism for API calls"]
+# Title  <!-- Replace with a succinct and descriptive title for the pull request, e.g., "Improve caching mechanism for API calls" -->

 ## Overview